 3- Leave the Door Open

 If you are teaching in a studio where there are individual rooms but no window, it may be a good idea to leave the door open.
 Now I know sometimes this isn’t possible especially when there are other lessons going on just a few steps away, but if it is possible, do it.
 Otherwise consider the #2 record lesson option, or #1 invite a parent or guardian to stay.

 4- Asking Permission

 In music lessons we know that there are many occasions where it is helpful to move a child’s hand, guide their finger to just the right technique position, etc. On these occasions, it’s helpful to let the child know in advance what you will be doing so they aren’t startled.
 “Do you mind if I place my hand here to show you…?”
 If they aren’t comfortable with it, let it be.
-Another idea, especially if you don’t want to ask each time, is simply have it written in your policy that part of teaching is physical.
-Rebekah has a great way to word this in her post here.

 When my students are teenagers, it is helpful to be able to send them an email or text when I need to send them something.
 When communicating, simply “cc” the parent as well.
 Another option is to use an app like Tonara, where the parent has easy access to check those messages between teacher and student.

 Social media would also fall under this category.
 Whether you accept a friend request from a student, that is really up to you.
 Just remember to play it safe.
 Over the years I have had a few teenage students that have friended me and I accepted.
 They have been with me since they were little.
 However, if I need to send any kind of message to them, it is not through Facebook.
 You can decide what works best for you and how to go about it.